mmesim/array_detection/envelopes/README.md

 **workers**: integer, define the number of cores for parallel processing.

+**ind**: array to define different subarrays based on the station number.
+For nodals station name is a number.

 **type**: string, choose between 'low', 'high', 'bandpass' for filtering, for high or low pass set the hcorner equal to lcorner and vice versa

 **lcorner**: lower corner frequency

 **hcorner**: higher corner frequency

-**neighb**: define the number of nearest neighbors

-**cc_win**: define the window for cross correlation in sec
+**sta**: Define short window in seconds

+**lta**: Define long term window in seconds

-**thres**:   define the detection threshold (median+(thres*MAD))
+**thres**:   define the detection threshold (thres * median(sta/lta) )

-**det_win**: define the detection window in sec

 **time_thres**: define time threshold to group detections in sec

 *Package written in Matlab for event detection using Large N array*

 The algorithm is based on:
-*Li, Z., Peng, Z., Hollis, D., Zhu, L., McClellan, J., 2018.
-High-resolution seismic event detection using local similarity for Large-N arrays.
-Sci.
-Rep. 8, 1–10. https://doi.org/10.1038/s41598-018-19728-w
+* Meng, H., Ben-Zion, Y., 2018.
+Detection of small earthquakes with dense array data: Example from the San Jacinto fault zone, southern California.
+Geophys.
+J. Int.
+212, 442–457. https://doi.org/10.1093/gji/ggx404 *

 ## Execute
 Edit the parameter file.
 Double check that the path is correct.
 Type "array_detection" in the command window.